Eric5766/FrameJacker/README.md

 ## Features
 - **Multi-API Support**: DirectX 9/10/11/12, OpenGL, and Vulkan
 - **Modular**: Include only the APIs you need via CMAKE
-- **Automatic Detection**: Auto-detects which graphics API is being used
 - **Simple Callback System**: Hook into frame presentation and resize events
 - **CMake Integration**: Easy to integrate via FetchContent